digital-asset/daml/docs/source/tools/navigator/index.rst

 party of that user, meaning that you can see contracts visible to that party and submit commands (e.g. create a contract) as that party.

-The party you are logged in is not displayed directly.
+The party you are logged in as is not displayed directly.
 However, Navigator provides autocompletion based on the party id which starts with the party id hint so a good option is to set the party id hint to the user id when you allocate the party in your setup script.
 You can